Non Woven Bags, Jute Bags, Eco Bag

 There is clearly little or no overall environmental benefit from using single use paper bags instead of single use plastic bags.

-In view of these facts it is hardly surprising that various environmental authorities are somewhat cautious about the use of single use compostable bags.
-According to the Nolan-ITU Report into Plastic Shopping Bags - Analysis of Levies and Environmental Impacts in 2002 in regard to the use of biodegradable plastics (3) : "widespread use as an alternative to plastic shopping bags may not deliver overall environmental gains."
-Or, in the words of Sustainability Victoria (5): "Degradable bags require energy, water and materials in their production and are still used only once, so substituting billions of shopping bags with billions of degradable bags isn't a great environmental outcome."
+According to the Nolan-ITU Report into Plastic Shopping Bags – Analysis of Levies and Environmental Impacts in 2002 in regard to the use of biodegradable plastics (1) : “widespread use as an alternative to plastic shopping bags may not deliver overall environmental gains.”
+Or, in the words of Sustainability Victoria (3): “Degradable bags require energy, water and materials in their production and are still used only once, so substituting billions of shopping bags with billions of degradable bags isn’t a great environmental outcome.

-Cotton as a bag material has definite advantages because it is both reusable as well as being biodegradable and cotton is a natural renewable resource.
+Cotton bags have definite advantages because they are both reusable as well as being biodegradable and cotton is a natural renewable resource.
 However, conventional cotton farming, as distinct from organic cotton farming, is extremely wasteful of resources and detrimental to the environment, requiring huge quantities of water, chemical fertilisers, and pesticides.
 Although only 2.4% of the world’s arable land is devoted to conventional cotton farming, cotton producers use an amazing 25% of all insecticides and 11% of all pesticides used each year.
 These facts make the advantages of organic cotton farming quite clear.

 Non Woven Polypropylene Bags or "Green Bags"